-The activity fee is charged each semester for Non-degree, Diploma, M.A.
-(Theology), M.A.B.C., and M.Div. students.
+The activity fee is charged each semester for Non-degree, Master of Arts in Theology, M.A.B.C., and M.Div. students.
 A married couple who are both students is charged only one fee per semester.
 The activity fee covers services such as the Fall Student Picnic, the Spring Student Banquet, and the student lounge.